Algester: Geography

 Algester is 18 km south-west of the central business district.
 The suburbs of Algester, Calamvale and now Parkinson, sit on the southern border or boundary of the City of Brisbane local government area with suburbs of Logan City such as Browns Plains and Regents Park.

-The suburb's name is a corruption of the name of the English town of "Alcester".
-Briefly in the mid-to-late-1970s the suburb was colloquially named Ridgewood Heights after the Ridgewood Heights property development that then made up most of its land area, but had officially been known as Algester from 1972.

 History

-Algester was detached from Acacia Ridge and named in 1972, after the main road in the district.
-The road's name dates from about 1910 when a local family formed it and gave it the name 'Alcester', after an English town.
+Algester was detached from Acacia Ridge and named in 1972 after Algester Road, which was a corruption of Alcester Road, named in the 1920s by subdivider F. S. Brecknell, after the main street of his home village Moseley, near Birmingham, England.

+Named after Algester Road, which name is a corruption of Alcester Road, named in the 1920s by subdivider F. S. Brecknell, after the main street of his home village Mosely, near Birmingham, England.
+Alcester's derivation is "Fort of the River Alne".
+The English name Alcester possibly indicates the "Roman fort on the River Alne" (caster/cester=fort or military encampment).

 In 1968, Leighton Properties planned a suburban estate with the proposed name of 'Ridgewood Heights'.
 Whilst the estate's main access route retains that name, the Queensland Place Names Board, substituted 'Algester' in 1972.
 During this time, Algester Road and Dalmeny Street were connected as non-sealed roads and the only thoroughfare into the suburb, which was then still virgin bushland.
 Dalmeny Street ended at the first house to be built in the suburb known then as Lot 22 (now numbered as 133).
 These early residents were exposed to the abundance of native Australian flora and fauna, before development in the mid-1970s.
 Algester was heavily developed from the mid-1970s and has also seen considerable recent development.
 It forms part of the Brisbane Agricultural Reserve, which once covered a large area of southern Brisbane.

 Algester State School opened on 24 January 1977 with a student population of about 200.